davekapp/github-notetaker-react/README.md

 Now the last thing we need to do is register actions with our Store so our Store will be able to listen for certain signals dispatched by the dispatcher.
 Remember the process for Flux goes like this, **(1) A user initiates some event, (2) that event invokes an action (3) which then triggers the dispatcher.
 The dispatcher then (4) dispatches an event which (5) is then caught by the Stores who subscribe to those events.
 The Store then (6) calls some internal setter method which alters its internal state, then the Store (7) emits a change event which brings us full circle back to the (8) view which updates its own internal state.**.

-So our Store is repsponsible for numbers 5 - 7.
+So our Store is responsible for numbers 5 - 7.
 We've created the ability to do number 6 and 7, but we still haven't had our Store subscribe to any events (5).
 Let's do that right now.

 What you might have the thought of doing initially is to register the Dispatcher actions on the actual Store itself.
 In our example above, something like this ```githubStore.register(function...)```, however, that's not how it works.
 You register your actions listeners on the Dispatcher itself.
 This makes sense if you think of it as the Dispatcher is the one dispatching the event, so it could also be the one who registers what functionality will be invoked when those dispatches are received.